 But who is watching, and who is ready to pounce on you should you say something off the cuff, which can be taken completely out of context?
 This is the danger, and there are examples of the extremities taken by ‘leaders’ to silence those who they think have crossed a line or spoken out of place.
 This often says more about the ‘leader’ than the person who made the comment in the first place, but it is easier for leaders to manipulate the power they have.

 But these decisions and choices are being made by professionals – adults – what about comments already made on social media by our pupils?
 What impact could this have on them?

-Worryingly, recent research – reported on the ukedchat.com website https://ukedchat.com/2015/03/18/teens-approach-to-social-media-risk-is-different-from-adults/ – suggested that the way teenagers manage their online privacy and risk is completely different to how adults manage theirs.
-Who is to say that privacy settings of today will be different to the settings of the future, and once hidden comments are suddenly out in the public domain.
+Worryingly, recent research – reported on the ukedchat.com website https://ukedchat.com/2015/03/18/teens-approach-to-social-media-risk-is-different-from-adults/ – suggested that the way teenagers manage their online privacy and risk is completely different from how adults manage theirs.
+Who is to say that privacy settings of today will be different from the settings of the future, and once hidden comments are suddenly out in the public domain.
 The research reported that ‘teenagers are often more exposed to online risks because they are using social media as a platform for self – expression and as a way to gain acceptance from their peers.’
-Platforms, such as Facebook, are commercial entities, and their whole business model works when everyone is open and sharing, so perhaps by adjusting privacy settings occasionally could work in their advantage.
+Platforms, such as Facebook, are commercial entities, and their whole business model works when everyone is open and sharing, so perhaps adjusting privacy settings occasionally could work to their advantage.